AndrewJBateman/pean-stack-api-display/README.md

 ### Frontend

-* Angular frontend includes Bootstrap responsive navbar with icon links**localstorage does not work in SSR - deploy non-SSR version for now**
+* Angular frontend includes Bootstrap responsive navbar with icon links**localstorage does not work in SSR - deploy non-SSR version for now, no cache manager**
 * navbar drops down from top in phone size
 * About this site page **add *ngFor to accordian**
 * Author info card that gets data from Github and provides contact links